puppeteer/puppeteer/docs/api.md

 #### browser.browserContexts()
 - returns: <[Array]<[BrowserContext]>>

-Returns all the browser contexts created in the browser.
+Returns an array of all open browser contexts.
 In a newly created browser, this will return a single instance of [BrowserContext].

 #### browser.close()